 Any advertisement upon a Private Hire Vehicle requires the prior written approval of the Council.
 Approved advertisements may be placed on the rear quarter panel only and shall not extend to the boot or rear doors of the vehicle.
-Rear bumper may be used to advertise company contact details.
-The background colour of the vehicle must not be changed to enhance the advertisement and it must be contained within a rectangular dimension no greater than (size to be determined.)
+Rear bumper may be used to advertise company contact details (subject to approval of the licensing department).
+The background colour of the vehicle must not be changed to enhance the advertisement.
 Any vehicles that have current advertisements, which do not comply with these requirements will have until 1st April 2022 to make the necessary amendments.
 Adverts shall be of a stick-on plastic film type material (magnetic panels will not be allowed).
 The following types of advertisement will be excluded:

-- a) Any advertisement that it is felt likely to give rise to public offence - b) Any advertising of gambling, alcohol, tobacco or e cigarettes or a "prohibited practice" as described by the Consumer Protection from Unfair Trading Regulations 2008 - c) Illuminated and/or fluorescent advertisements, - d) Advertisements on or above roof level
+- a) Any advertisement that it is felt likely to give rise to public offence - Any advertising of gambling, alcohol, tobacco or e cigarettes or a "prohibited practice" as described by the Consumer Protection from Unfair Trading Regulations 2008 - c) Illuminated and/or fluorescent advertisements, - d) Advertisements on or above roof level